![[GoMLX Mascot]](gomlx_gopher2.jpg)

 Note

-• It uses the layers.DenseWithBias layer, which simply multiplies the input by a learnable matrix (weights) and add a learnable bias.
+layers.DenseWithBiaslayer, which simply multiplies the input by a learnable matrix (weights) and add a learnable bias.
 It's the most basic building block of neural networks (NNs).
-The implementation of layers.DenseWithBias is pretty simple, and worth checking out to refresh how variables from the Context are used.
+The implementation oflayers.DenseWithBiasis pretty simple, and worth checking out to refresh how variables from thescopeare used.- Since it's a linear model, we don't use an activation function.
+The usual are available for NNs (

 Trainer and Loop¶